Swing Trading VS Day Trading - Which One Should You Choose?

 If you remember anything from this article, make it these key points.

-- The main difference is the time frame.
+- The main difference between swing trading and day trading is the time frame.
 Day traders work with a short time frame while swing traders work with a much longer time frame.

 - It depends on your lifestyle and temperament.
 If you’re a patient person, swing trading is better.
 If you need constant control, day trading is better.